-“I always loved the comments atand grocery stores and waves from people as I’d drive by,” Jerry said.
+“I always loved the comments at gas stations and grocery stores and waves from people as I’d drive by,” Jerry said.
 “Kids would always stop and point.
 Everybody seemed to love that car; it would make everyone smile whenever they saw it.”

-The Huots were repeatbuyers in search of something with better than their .
+The Huots were repeat Mitsubishi buyers in search of something with better fuel efficiency than their Cadillac.
 While Mitsubishi didn’t specify which model the Huots traded in, it’s safe to say that whatever it was, the 2014 Mirage

 “Right in the middle of the showroom was this little purple Mirage that got 44 mpg,” Janice told Mitsubishi.
-“I’d had anand before and loved them, so it seemed like a good choice.
+“I’d had an Outlander Sport and Montero Sport before and loved them, so it seemed like a good choice.
 We drove the Mirage home that day, right off the showroom floor.”

-“Janice drove it mostly for the first 7,000 miles or so, but when winter came, she wanted all-wheel-drive, so she got a,” Jerry says.
+“Janice drove it mostly for the first 7,000 miles or so, but when winter came, she wanted all-wheel-drive, so she got a 2015 Mitsubishi Outlander Sport,” Jerry says.
 “But then I started using the Mirage for my business.
 I am a courier.
 I deliver samples from various doctors’ offices to labs, so I drive up and down the state and around town in Minneapolis all the time.
 The Mirage never missed a beat.
 It got me up and out of our gravel driveway, even in the middle of winter, when others got stuck in the snow.”

-According to the Huots, the Mirage only needed two noteworthyon its way to 414,000 miles: a replacement starter motor between 200,000 and 300,000 miles and a new set of wheel bearings some time after 150k, both of which they say were addressed under .
-We checked with Mitsubishi, who confirmed that the Huots purchased an from the , hence the coverage of failed items at such high mileage.
-Apart from that, the Huots say it has needed only regularly scheduled maintenance.
+According to the Huots, the Mirage only needed two noteworthy repairs on its way to 414,000 miles: a replacement starter motor between 200,000 and 300,000 miles and a new set of wheel bearings some time after 150k, both of which they say were addressed under warranty

 What replaced it?
 Another Mirage, predictably.
 Though the Huots have also added a new Outlander Sport to their driveway since the Mirage came home, they had no intention of replacing the Purple Won.
-The principal at their servicingoffered to buy it after learning how many miles it had accumulated, and he plans to use it for .
+The principal at their servicing dealer offered to buy it after learning how many miles it had accumulated, and he plans to use it for advertising.